Last updated: May 3, 2026

 Local senior property-tax freeze credits

-- How it helps: It can stop part of your bill from rising above a base year, but it is not retroactive, it is usually not a cash refund, and it often does not freeze every levy.
+- How it helps: It can stop part of your bill from rising above a base year, but it is not retroactive, it is usually not a cash refund, and it does not always freeze every levy.

 Why this matters: Two seniors with the same income can get very different answers depending on where they live.
 Missouri created the authority in state law, but your county or city decides the local process.